NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 : A zone that is DNSSEC signed but uses a dry-run DS to signal the use of the dry-run DNSSEC method.

+dry-run parent zone
+: A zone that supports dry-run DNSSEC for its delegation, that is support for publishing the dry-run DS.

 dry-run resolver
 : A validating resolver that supports dry-run DNSSEC.